abinit/abinit/doc/tutorial/gwr_intro.md

 to specify the configuration options via an external FILE.

 ### MPI parallelization

+The two codes strongly differ at the level of the MPI parallelization.
+In the legacy GW code, MPI parallelization is available over the [[nband]] states and [[nsppol]]; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
+As a result, the maximum number of usable MPI processes is limited by [[nband]], and the workload becomes imbalanced when the number of MPI processes does not evenly divide [[nband]].
+More critically, self-energy calculations in the legacy GW code are highly memory-intensive, as they require storing both the wavefunctions (whose memory footprint scales with the number of MPI processes) and $W$ (a non-scalable portion).
+This memory requirement becomes particularly problematic for large [[npweps]] values or calculations beyond the plasmon-pole approximation, where the full $W$ matrix must be stored for multiple frequencies.
+Consequently, conventional GW calculations can be prohibitively demanding in terms of memory, especially for large systems or systems with few symmetries.

+In contrast, the GWR code distributes most data structures across MPI processes, which enables handling larger systems when sufficient computing nodes are available.
+However, this distribution comes at the cost of increased MPI communication in certain parts of the algorithm.
+More specifically, GWR leverages Parallel BLAS (PBLAS) to efficiently distribute the memory required for storing the Green’s functions and $W$, significantly improving scalability compared to the legacy implementation.

 The GWR code employs a 4D MPI Cartesian grid to distribute both workload and memory over collinear spins, points of the minimax mesh, $(\gg, \gg')$ components, and $\kk$-points.